-• Borough residents generally do not want to lose their view of the river through elevation of the existing bulkhead.
+- Borough residents generally do not want to lose their view of the river through elevation of the existing bulkhead.
 Specifically, the community does not want to elevate the bulkheads higher than +7 feet NAVD88.
-The borough has passed an ordinance restricting the raising of bulkheads above +7 NAVD88.

-Shrewsbury River Basin, Sea Bright, NJ Feasibility Study Draft Feasibility Report and Environmental Assessment page 31 August 2016 The residual risks of flooding associated with a bulkhead at elevation less than or equal to +7 feet NAVD88 are significant.
+The Borough has passed an ordinance restricting the raising of bulkheads above +7 feet NAVD88. - The residual risks of flooding associated with a bulkhead at elevation less than or equal to +7 feet NAVD88 are significant.
 The elevation corresponds roughly to that of a 50 to 20 percent flood event, including wave set up.
 USACE has concerns about the residual risk of flooding associated with a bulkhead elevation less than or equal to this height.
 Residual risk is the flood risk that remains after all efforts to reduce the risk are completed.
 It is the exposure to loss remaining after other known risks have been countered, factored in or eliminated.
-A bulkhead at or below +7 feet NAVD88 would be frequently overtopped, even by certain spring tide or relatively small coastal storm events.
+A bulkhead at or below +7 feet NAVD88 would be frequently overtopped, even by certain spring tide or relatively small coastal storms.
 It would provide no meaningful flood risk reduction for larger flood events.